eripheebs/orderer/README.md

 - build tooling  `sbt` (https://www.scala-sbt.org)
 - compatibility: Scala v 2.13.7
-- the config for the postgres DB to point to is in `main/resources/application.conf`
+- the config for that points to the DBs is in `main/resources/application.conf`
 - install postgresql.
 For installation instructions, see: http://www.postgresql.org/download/. or for homebrew users: https://wiki.postgresql.org/wiki/Homebrew
+- create the development and test databases

 ```
 $ psql postgres